gillibrand/alfred-change-case/README.md

 Optionally, any text typed after `case` will be changed instead of the clipboard.

+To assign a global hotkey, view Change Case in Alfred's Workflow editor.
+Double-click Hotkey node and assign your preferred keys.

 ## Version History

+### 3/23/2022

+- Updated to work with macOS Montery (switch to Python 3).
+Should still work on older systems.
+- Simplified icons that are more visible on dark themes.
+- Fixed CamelCase to work with all words.
+- Removed the default global hotkey.
+Users can still assign their own in Alfred's workflow editor.

 ### 9/9/2018

+- Updated icons and added additional cases to match original style.
+- Added CamelCase, kebab-case, and snake_case to icons.acorn layered file.

+### 8/21/2018

-- Added CamelCase, kebab-case, and snake_case options
+- Added CamelCase, kebab-case, and snake_case options.
+- Updated icons.
+- Added keybinding for text selection transformation.
-- Added additional keywords "tt" and "transform"
+- Added additional keywords "tt" and "transform" to default workflow options.

 ### 4/19/2013

 - Always sorts the case styles in the same order now: lowercase, uppercase, then title case.
-(Removed the `uid` from results returned to Alfred as supported in Alfred 2.0.3.)
+(Removed the `uid` from results returned to Alfred as supported in Alfred 2.0.3.).

 ### 4/6/2013